jfasch/jfasch-home/trainings/material/soup/python/misc/pandas/filters.rst

 * **Confusion**: braces around ``==`` are important!
 * *Bitwise* ``&`` binds stronger than ``==``
-* |longrightarrow| wish they had used the normal boolean operators instead
+* Wish they had used the normal boolean operators instead
+* But those cannot be overloaded (they are more like control flow tools)

 Anyway,